TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/ContextMenu/Index.rst

 ====================

-While learning about the :ref:`page tree <page-tree>`, you already saw that you could get a contextual menu when clicking on a page icon.
+While learning about the :ref:`page tree <page-tree>`, we were introduced to contextual menus when selecting icons in the Page module.

-Contextual menus exist in many places in the TYPO3 CMS backend.
-Just try your luck clicking on any icon that you see.
-Chances are good that a contextual menu will appear, offering useful functions to execute.
+Contextual menus exist throught the CMS's backend.
+You will notice that different sets of icons appear depending on what page you are on what actions you are performing.

 For example, there's a contextual menu in the **WEB > List** view: